magzzy124/chat-app/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
+- [ ] Add SSL encryption on the websocket server
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Add the ability to edit and remove a message
-- [ ] Multi-language Support
-    - [ ] Chinese
+- [ ] Host the application on a VPS, so that everyone can use a demo
-    - [ ] Spanish
+    - [ ] Store the messages in the local database (only after the app is hosted)

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>